owncloud/ocis/docs/services/general-info/deprecating-variables.md

 * `removalVersion`\
   The version it is finally going to be removed is defined via the mandatory placeholder `%%NEXT_PRODUCTION_VERSION%%`, not an actual version number.
 * `deprecationInfo`\
-  The reason why it got deprecated.
+  The reason why it was deprecated.
 * `deprecationReplacement`\
   Only if it is going to be replaced, not necessary if removed.

 {{< hint warning >}}
 During the development cycle, the value for the `removalVersion` must be set to `%%NEXT_PRODUCTION_VERSION%%`.
-This placeholder will be removed by the real version number during the production releasing process.
+This placeholder will be replaced by the real version number during the production releasing process.
 {{< /hint >}}

-For the documentation only to show the correct value for the `removalVersion`, our docs helper scripts will automatically generate the correct version to be printed in the documentation.
+For the documentation to show the correct value for the `removalVersion`, our docs helper scripts will automatically generate the correct version to be printed in the documentation.
 If `%%NEXT_PRODUCTION_VERSION%%` is found in the query, it will be replaced with `next-prod`, else the value found is used.

 ### Example